-(2) As used in this division:
+(A) As used in this section:

-(b) "Tort action" means a civil action for damages for injury, death, or loss to person or property.
-"Tort action" includes a product liability claim, as defined in section 2307.71 of the Revised Code, but does not include a civil action for damages for a breach of contract or another agreement between persons.
+(6) "Tort action" means a civil action for injury, death, or loss to person.
+"Tort action" includes any claim for damages for injury, death, or loss to person, whether or not a lawsuit is pending, or a claim in connection with uninsured or underinsured motorist coverage, but does not include a civil action for breach of contract or another agreement between persons.

 (B) Notwithstanding any contract or statutory provision to the contrary, the rights of a subrogee or any other person or entity that asserts a contractual, statutory, or common law subrogation claim against a third party or an injured party in a tort action shall be subject to both of the following: